 - In case you don’t feel like hiring a full-service mover is what you need, you can always rent a DIY moving truck and do everything yourself.
 Just keep in mind that all the work and the expenses will be your responsibility!

-- A U-Haul DIY rental truck parked in front of a house.
+- A U-Haul DIY rental truck.

 Also, when you choose to rent a DIY moving truck, you will have to cover all expenses, including gas fees, moving insurance quotes, repair fees, among others.